 The first half hasn’t had too many issues, but one that is worth bringing up is that they are clearly playing with a lot of new elements, which has resulted in some storylines and characters not being given as much focus, like Iris West, but hopefully the second half will do her arc more justice because a great female lead like her, should not be put in the background the way she has been so far this year.
 Heck even Jay Garrick that was supposed to have a big dynamic with Barry, has been absent a lot too in the first half.
 But once again, when you are playing with so many storylines and characters, like Cisco who is discovering more of his meta-human side, it gets tricky to be able to give every character their fair amount of focus.
 But despite all of that, and also feeling confident that the second half will do a better job in focusing on the characters and arcs that were left out a lot in Season 2A: The Flash continues to be the show that I fell in love with from the beginning while also evolving to something greater.

 And that wraps up the Top 5 Comic Book Shows of 2015!
 Do you agree or disagree?
 Is there a show that you think should have been up on the list?
-Have you been enjoying the shows as much as I do?
+Have you been enjoying the comic book shows as much as me?
 Let me know in the comments below!